 For Ann Arbor Public School Teachers, AAPS will reimburse teachers’ workshop fees, up to $30 per workshop, subject to availability.
 For Washtenaw Intermediate School District Teachers, WISD will reimburse the workshop fees of the first five teachers to register.
 Teachers who miss the workshop may not apply for reimbursement.

 Please contact firstname.lastname@example.org or call 734-647-4010 with questions.

-Awardees receive complimentary tickets to one UMS School-Day Performance in the following season for the winning educator’s classroom and for up to four classrooms (including transportation) at the winning school.
+- Awardees receive complimentary tickets to one UMS School-Day Performance in the following season for the winning educator’s classroom and reimbursement for transportation (up to 35 students).

-An artist on our season season will also visit the winning educator’s classroom or school.
-The type of artist interaction will depend on artist and availability; examples include a student assembly or workshop.
-Recipients will also receive an invitation to the Ovation, the new UMS Spring Gala that supports our Education program.
+- A visiting artist on the UMS season will visit the winning educator’s classroom or meet with them after the performance.
+The type of artist interaction will depend on artist and availability; examples include a student assembly, workshop, or meet-and-greet after the performance.

-- An “Educator” nominated for the EOY award may be any individual who works in K-12 education with or on behalf of students or young learners.
+- An “Educator” nominated for the Educator of the year (EOY) award may be any individual who works full-time in K-12 education with or on behalf of students or young learners.

 - Previous participation in UMS programs is NOT a requirement for this award.

-- Nominations will be reviewed by a committee of UMS staff and community members affiliated with the education and/or arts communities.
+- Applications will be reviewed by a committee of UMS staff and community members affiliated with the education and/or arts communities.